 In addition to the pragma directives described in the chapter Pragma directives, the following directives are recognized and will have an indeterminate effect.
-If a pragma directive is listed both in the Pragma directives chapter and here, the information provided in the Pragma directives chapter overrides the information here.
+If a pragma directive is listed both in the chapter Pragma directives and here, the information provided in the chapter Pragma directives overrides the information here.